2023 Minnesota Lynx season

-The 2022 WNBA season will be the 25th season for the Minnesota Lynx of the Women's National Basketball Association, and the fourteenth season under Head Coach Cheryl Reeve.
+The 2023 Minnesota Lynx season was the 25th season for the Minnesota Lynx of the Women's National Basketball Association, and the fourteenth season under head coach Cheryl Reeve.

 Reeve signed a multi-year contract extension to return as Head Coach in November, while also moving from General Manager to President of Basketball Operations.
+On December 13, 2022, the Lynx announced Clare Duwelius as the fourth General Manager in franchise history.

 The Lynx earned the second overall pick through the 2023 WNBA Draft Lottery.
 They went into the lottery selection holding the fourth best odds to get the first overall pick, but still moved up two selections.

 On November 22, 2022, Natalie Achonwa announced her pregnancy via Instagram.